Optimal Linear Subspace Search: Learning to Construct Fast and High-Quality Schedulers for Diffusion Models: Related Work

 \subsection{Image Synthesis}

-Image synthesis has been widely investigated.
-In early years, GANs \cite{reed2016generative, huang2017stacked, odena2017conditional} are the most popular methods.
+Image synthesis is an important task and has been widely investigated.
+In the early years, GANs \cite{reed2016generative, huang2017stacked, odena2017conditional} are the most popular methods.
 By adversarial training a generator and a discriminator, we can obtain a network that can directly generate images.
 However, it is difficult to stabilize the training process \cite{salimans2016improved}.
-Diffusion models overcome this issue by modeling the synthesis task as a Markovian diffusion process, including Denoising Diffusion Probabilistic Models \cite{sohl2015deep}, Score-Based Generative Models \cite{song2019generative}, etc. Leveraging large-scale text-image datasets \cite{gu2022wukong, schuhmann2022laion}, diffusion models with billions of parameters have achieved impressive success in text-to-image synthesis.
-Given text prompts, the diffusion models can generate semantically meaningful images with text-guided mechanisms \cite{ho2022classifier}.
-Diffusion models are proved to outperform GANs in image quality \cite{dhariwal2021diffusion}, and are even competitive with human artists \cite{feng2022ernie, ramesh2022hierarchical, saharia2022photorealistic}.
-However, the slow sampling procedure becomes a critical issue.
+Diffusion models overcome this issue by modeling the synthesis task as a Markovian diffusion process.
+Theoretically, diffusion models include Denoising Diffusion Probabilistic Models \cite{sohl2015deep}, Score-Based Generative Models \cite{song2019generative}, etc. In recent years, Latent Diffusion \cite{rombach2022high}, a diffusion model architecture that denoises images in a latent space, became the most popular model architecture.
+Utilizing cross-attention \cite{vaswani2017attention} and classifier-free guidance \cite{ho2022classifier}, Latent Diffusion is able to generate semantically meaningful images according to given prompts.
+Leveraging large-scale text-image datasets \cite{gu2022wukong, schuhmann2022laion}, diffusion models with billions of parameters have achieved impressive success in text-to-image synthesis.
+Diffusion models are proven to outperform GANs in image quality \cite{dhariwal2021diffusion}, and are even competitive with human artists \cite{feng2022ernie, ramesh2022hierarchical, saharia2022photorealistic}.
+However, the slow sampling procedure becomes a critical issue, limiting the practicability of diffusion models.